Johnny Winter: Unofficial albums

-Contrary to urban legend, Johnny Winter did not perform with Jimi Hendrix and Jim Morrison on the infamous 1968 Hendrix bootleg album Woke up this Morning and Found Myself Dead from New York City's the Scene club.
-According to Winter, "I never even met Jim Morrison!
+Winter was falsely rumored to have recorded with Jimi Hendrix and Jim Morrison on the 1968 Hendrix bootleg album Woke up this Morning and Found Myself Dead which was recorded at New York City's the Scene club.
+But according to Winter, "I never even met Jim Morrison!
 There's a whole album of Jimi and Jim and I'm supposedly on the album but I don't think I am 'cause I never met Jim Morrison in my life!
 I'm sure I never, never played with Jim Morrison at all!
 I don't know how that [rumor] got started."

-Beginning in 1969, the first of numerous Johnny Winter albums was released which were cobbled together from approximately fifteen singles (about 30 "sides") he recorded before signing with Columbia in 1969.
-Many were produced by Roy Ames, owner of Home Cooking Records/Clarity Music Publishing, who had briefly managed Winter.
-According to an article from the Houston Press, Winter left town for the express purpose of getting away from him.
+Beginning in 1969, several Winter albums were released which were cobbled together from approximately 15 singles he recorded before signing with Columbia in 1969.
+There are about 30 "sides" of Winter's early career, as singles usually had two songs.
+Many of these songs were produced by Roy Ames, owner of Home Cooking Records/Clarity Music Publishing, who had briefly managed Winter.
+According to an article from the Houston Press, Winter left town for the express purpose of getting away from Ames who he considered unethical.
 Ames died on August 14, 2003, of natural causes at age 66.
-As Ames left no obvious heirs, the ownership rights of the Ames master recordings remain unclear.
+As Ames left no obvious heirs, ownership rights of the Ames master recordings remain unclear.
 As Winter stated in an interview when the subject of Roy Ames came up, "This guy has screwed so many people it makes me mad to even talk about him."